Last Updated on 26 September, 2025

 Hypertension and Heart Disease

-Sleep apnea frequently causes fluctuations in blood oxygen levels and increased cardiovascular stress, leading to high blood pressure and a higher risk of heart disease.
-These conditions often work in a feedback loop, where untreated sleep apnea worsens cardiovascular health.
+Sleep apnea frequently causes fluctuations in blood oxygen levels and increased cardiovascular stress, leading to high blood pressure.
+These conditions often work in a feedback loop, where untreated sleep apnea raises the risk of heart disease.

 Obesity